Welcome to Explore Prescott!

 Many people have heard of Prescott.
 Voted one of the ten best places to retire in multiple magazines year after year, people often associate the town with “retirement.”
 And that’s accurate.
 It is a great place to retire to.
 But there’s a lot more to the place than just retiring.

 The outdoor activities here are amazing.
 And that’s why this website was launched in 2017.
 We wanted to feature all there is to do here and share it with you.
-Whether you’re thinking about retiring to “Everybody’s Hometown,” or you’re just thinking about paying a visit, we’ve assembled Explore Prescott in order to show you all there is to do!
+Whether you’re thinking about moving or retiring to “Everybody’s Hometown,” or you’re just thinking about paying a visit, we’ve assembled Explore Prescott in order to show you all there is to do!

 And with that all said, we invite you to explore the site.
 From hiking, running, cycling, mountain biking, paddling, backpacking, horseback riding, rock climbing…..whew…..and more, there’s something here for anyone interested in enjoying the outdoors!